Helping Women Reconnect

 to their Passions, Purpose, and People

 I want to shine a light on the confusion that comes when your “purpose” moves out of your house, or some other life event causes your routine and lifestyle to change.
-The struggle is real when we feel grief and mourn the loss of the interactions and lifestyle we created with our family.
-We have poured our heart and soul into our kids, our spouse, our career and now we aren't sure what's next.
+It is not uncommon to feel grief and mourn the loss of the interactions and lifestyle we created.
+We have poured our heart and soul into one or more "roles" as mother, wife, professional, and now we aren't sure what's next.
 Maybe the kids are moving out, or our parents are moving in?
 Maybe we've experienced a breakup or great loss?
 Maybe change seems to be happening "to us" and we feel lost.

 The emptiness and uncertainty we feel is real.
-Not only is it a physical emptiness, but even more difficult is the emotional emptiness we can be left with.
+Not only is it a physical emptiness but even more difficult is the emotional emptiness we may feel.
 I want to help.
-Let's visit one-on-one so I can learn about you and provide you with a mini plan to get started on a path of self-discovery.
+Let's visit one-on-one so I can learn about you and provide you with a mini plan to get started on a path of self-discovery and clarity.
 Together, lets identify and design a path for YOU so you are eager and excited to get out of bed each day and thrive!